Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 ### **Navigation**

 Navigation menu is at the top and is easy to find and simple to use.
-When the user hovers over the links, it changes color to indicate it is clickable.

 ![Navigation](static/images/navbar.jpg)